phpreboot/website/contribution-guide.md

 After that, edit `.env` file with database settings.
 You need to create empty database.
 If you are using `scotchbox`, you do not need to change anything right now.

-However if you are using local LAMP setup or WAMP/MAMP/XAMPP etc, create empty database and update .env file.
+However, if you are using local LAMP setup or WAMP/MAMP/XAMPP etc, create empty database and update .env file.

 ### Composer install

-We use composer to install all the dependencies.
-Run following command to setup all dependencies.
 (Prerequisite, composer installed.
 If you are using scotchbox, its available through `vagrant ssh`.)
+We use composer to install all dependencies, running the following command:

 ```bash
 composer install